Tsukiyonocm/Math_problems/README.md

+## Version 0.0.04

+Updated now to include subtraction.
+Also reorganized some of the functions to better accommodate new features without being to verbose in each function by itself.

 ## Version 0.0.03

 I updated the code so that you no longer need to reload the file to do addition problems.
 I am unsure if its the best solution, but it works for the time being anyway.